wemrysi/quasar/README.md

 #### Basic Compile & Test

-To compile the project and run tests, execute the following command:
+To compile the project and run tests, first clone the quasar repo and then execute the following command:

 ```bash
 ./sbt test